opensearch-project/project-website/_posts/2025-10-13-batch-processing-semantic-highlighting.md

 | 50 | 4 | Short | 1,666 | 193 | 763% | 1,971 | 362 | 445% |
 | 50 | 8 | Short | 3,162 | 219 | 1344% | 3,704 | 729 | 408% |

 The benchmarking demonstrates that batch processing reduces the semantic highlighting overhead.
-For short documents with k=50 and 8 clients, batch processing reduces highlighting latency from 3,162ms to just 219ms (P50)—a **1344% improvement**.
+For short documents with k=50 and 8 clients, batch processing reduces highlighting latency from 3,162ms to just 219 ms (P50)---a **1344% improvement**.
 The P90 latency also shows improvements (408%), demonstrating consistent performance benefits.
-The semantic search baseline (~25ms) remains constant, so these improvements directly translate to faster end-to-end response times.
+The semantic search baseline (~25 ms) remains constant, so these improvements directly translate to faster end-to-end response times.

 **Key findings:**

-* **K=10**: Moderate to significant improvement (46-504% for P50, 46-279% for P90)
+* **k=10**: Moderate to significant improvement (46-504% for P50, 46-279% for P90).
-* **K=50**: Dramatic improvement (37-1344% for P50, 33-445% for P90)
+* **k=50**: Dramatic improvement (37-1344% for P50, 33-445% for P90).
-* **Short documents benefit more**: Up to 1344% faster (P50) vs 147% for long documents at k=50
+* **Short documents benefit more**: Up to 1344% faster (P50) vs 147% for long documents at k=50.
   * **Why the difference?** Long documents could exceed the model's 512 token limit, requiring multiple chunked inference runs even with batch processing.
 Short documents can be processed in a single pass, maximizing the benefit of batching.
-* **P50 shows larger gains**: Median latency improves more than tail latency, but both benefit significantly
+* **P50 shows larger gains**: Median latency improves more than tail latency, but both benefit significantly.

 ### Throughput

-We also measured the throughput (mean operations per second) to understand how batch processing affects the system's capacity to handle concurrent requests.
-The results show consistent improvements across all configurations.
+To understand how batch processing affects the system's capacity to handle concurrent requests, we also measured the throughput (mean number of operations per second).
+The results (presented in the following table) show consistent improvements across all configurations.

 | K-value | Search clients | Doc length | Without batch (ops/s) | With batch (ops/s) | Improvement |
 |---|---|---|---|---|---|